Weak Decoupling Duality and Quantum Identification: Introduction

 That this is a much weaker property was noticed in the contexts of approximate encryption and remote state preparation~\cite{rand,rsp}.
 The difference between Eqs.~(\ref{eq:completely.forget}) and (\ref{eq:forget}) is precisely the difference between two norms on superoperators, the na\"ive one inherited from the trace norm, and the so-called completely bounded norm~\cite{Paulsen:CB,Kitaev,KretschmannWerner}.
 Not surprisingly, Eq.~(\ref{eq:forget}) will hold provided the main channel approximately preserves the pairwise fidelities between input pure states, a property we call \emph{geometry preservation}:

 In fact, the reverse is also true.
-Our investigations will revolve around the \emph{fidelity alternative}, which asserts that a channel $\cN$ is geometry-preserving if and only if its complement $\cN^c$ is approximately forgetful, with dimension-independent functions relating $\d$ and $\e$.
+Our investigations will revolve around \emph{weak decoupling duality}, which asserts that a channel $\cN$ is geometry-preserving if and only if its complement $\cN^c$ is approximately forgetful, with dimension-independent functions relating $\d$ and $\e$.
 Thus, an isometry with two outputs can preserve geometry to at most one of them.
 Symmetrically, the isometry can be forgetful to at most one output.
-A single choice determines which output preserves geometry and which is forgetful; this choice gives the principle its name.

-The geometry preservation property, though much weaker than transmission of quantum information, must nonetheless be considered a way of preserving coherence: by virtue of the fidelity alternative, geometry preservation cannot be cloned.
+The geometry preservation property, though much weaker than transmission of quantum information, must nonetheless be considered a way of preserving coherence: by virtue of weak decoupling duality, geometry preservation cannot be cloned.
 Indeed, if a channel has multiple outputs, one of which is geometry-preserving, then the rest must be forgetful.

-Via the fidelity alternative, the many known examples of approximately forgetful channels that are not completely forgetful also provide examples of geometry-preserving channels that are not correctable~\cite{rand,rsp,Ambainis-Smith,generic,Nayak,Harrow,Gross-Eisert,Aubrun}.
+Via weak decoupling duality, the many known examples of approximately forgetful channels that are not completely forgetful also provide examples of geometry-preserving channels that are not correctable~\cite{rand,rsp,Ambainis-Smith,generic,Nayak,Harrow,Gross-Eisert,Aubrun}.
 Most strikingly, it is possible to preserve geometry while almost halving the number of qubits from input to output~\cite{winter:q-ID-1}.
 In that case, the geometry of the unit sphere in $A$ is necessarily encoded into the eigenvectors \emph{and} eigenvalues of the much smaller output state on $B$.
 In contrast to quantum error correction, dimension counting reveals the mixedness of the output state to be crucial to preserving the geometry.
 Some of the geometry of the input state space of pure quantum states is thus faithfully encoded as noise in the output state.

 Moreover, the analogy with the quantum error correction duality can be made much stronger.
 There is a channel communication task very similar to quantum state transmission which is intimately related to geometry preservation: \emph{quantum identification}~\cite{winter:q-ID-1,winter:q-ID-2}.